Kehn-Marv/Aegis/docs/splunk-blocker.md

 This is a genuine integration with the AI Toolkit and the SPL `| ai` surface.

-## Plan B  -  raw Ollama (LIVE, default)
+## Plan B  -  raw Ollama (default — what we ran)

 The original Plan B from the first iteration of this doc.
-Now reframed as the **edge-first default**: when the agent is deployed *at* an edge site (where the whole point is to keep traffic off the WAN), routing LLM calls back to a centralised Splunk Cloud is the opposite of what we want.
+This is what we **actually used** for the hackathon demo after AITK Connection Management could not provision SLIM.
+It is also the **edge-first default**: when the agent is deployed *at* an edge site (where the whole point is to keep traffic off the WAN), routing LLM calls back to a centralised Splunk Cloud is the opposite of what we want.
 So:

 * **`transport = "ollama"`** stays the default in `agent/configs/aegis-ops.example.toml`.